Colonna17/Collision_Avoidance-Sapienza_Vision_and_Perception/README.md

 -CCD (Car Crash Dataset)(https://github.com/Cogito2012/CarCrashDataset) given its specialisation in traffic accident scenes; has more than 1500 accident videos with labels and accident reasons descriptions

 # Project
-The project is divided in three main steps:
+The project is composed by many models that are combined on the final Classifier that defines the probability of an accident.
+For the project are used images in bad weather conditions to specialize the system.
   ## Yolo custom training
   We assemble a dataset and train a custom YOLOv5 model to recognize the objects in our dataset.
 To do so we will take the following steps:
 - Gather a dataset of images and label our dataset (using Roboflow)